From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Procedural DAG Reconstruction Case Study

 \section{Procedural DAG Reconstruction Case Study}

-We present a qualitative case study illustrating how reasoning DAG structure emerges and evolves across layers for a single example from the test split.
-Figure~\ref{fig:case_study} visualizes reconstructed DAGs at selected layers of Qwen3-14B.
-Nodes are arranged from left to right according to their predicted relative depth (shallow to deep).
-Green arrows denote predicted edges that coincide with gold DAG edges, while charcoal arrows indicate predicted edges absent from the gold structure.
+We present a qualitative case study of how reasoning DAG structure emerges across layers for a representative test example.
+Figure~\ref{fig:case_study} shows reconstructed DAGs at selected layers of Qwen3-14B.
+Nodes are arranged from top to bottom by ground-truth depth (shallow to deep) and from left to right by predicted depth (shallow to deep).
+Green arrows denote predicted edges that match gold DAG edges, while charcoal arrows denote predicted edges absent from the gold structure.

-At layer~0, both relative depth ordering and edge directions are highly unstable.
-Leaf and intermediate nodes are interleaved, and many edges are misdirected or spuriously connected to the sink, indicating that early representations lack coherent global structure.
-By layer~7, a coarse depth ordering begins to emerge: leaf node is placed shallower than intermediate nodes, with the sink placed closer to the deepest end.
-Up to four gold edges are recovered, but this appears to arise from weak depth discrimination rather than accurate structural encoding.
-Nodes are assigned similar predicted depths, resulting in dense edge predictions with high coverage but low precision and many incorrect long-range connections.
+At layer~0, both relative depth ordering and edge directions are highly unstable: leaf, sink, and intermediate nodes are interleaved, and many edges are misdirected or spurious, indicating that early representations lack coherent global structure.
+By layer~8, a coarse depth ordering begins to emerge: the leaf node is placed shallower than three of the intermediate nodes, with the sink at the deepest end.
+Up to four gold edges are recovered, but this appears to reflect weak discrimination rather than precise structural encoding.
+Nodes receive similar predicted depths, producing dense edge predictions with high coverage but low precision and many incorrect long-range connections.

-By layer~15, the predicted node ordering becomes substantially cleaner with the sink correctly positioned.
-Several correct dependencies are recovered with appropriate directionality.
-Spurious edges are reduced; however, the edge from the leaf to the sink is no longer recovered, because improved discrimination of long distances and large depth gaps causes the reconstruction heuristic to incorrectly infer that such long-range connections should not exist in the true graph.
-At layer~22, reconstruction quality peaks: four out of six gold edges are correctly recovered, relative node depths are nearly perfectly ordered, and incorrect edges are sparse.
-This layer corresponds closely to the peak reconstruction and probing performance observed quantitatively.
+By layer~15, the predicted node ordering becomes substantially cleaner, with three intermediate nodes correctly positioned relative to each other.
+One additional correct dependency is recovered and one spurious edge is removed, though many spurious edges remain, implying high recall but low precision.
+At layer~22, reconstruction quality peaks: five of six gold edges are recovered, relative node depths are nearly perfectly ordered, and incorrect edges are sparse.
+This closely matches the peak reconstruction and probing performance observed quantitatively in Figure~\ref{fig:probe_reconstruct}(a).